rchain/architecture-docs/contracts/namespaces.rst

 Namespace Logic
 *****************************************************************

-For a blockchain solution of internet scale to be realizable, it, like the internet, must possess an logic to reason about the “location” of a resource.
+For a blockchain solution of internet scale to be realizable, it, like the internet, must possess a logic to reason about the “location” of a resource.
 Specifically, how do we reference a resource?
 How do we determine which agents can access that resource under what conditions?
 In contrast to many other blockchains, where addresses are flat public keys (or hashes thereof), RChain’s virtual address space will be partitioned into namespaces. **In a very general explanation, a namespace is a set of named channels.** Because channels are quite often implemented as data stores, a namespace is equivalently a set of contentious resources.

 We have established that two processes must share a named channel to communicate, but what if multiple processes share the same channel?
 Transactional nondeterminism is introduced under two general conditions which render a resource contentious and susceptible to race conditions: